Sweeny91/USGS_Leaflet_JS_Visualization/README.md

 # Deliverables:
-- The index.html page is the page to be deployed to run the script
+- The index.html page is the main script to be ran for analysis
-- The static/js/logic.js file contains all the logic used to complete the tasks mentioned above in the "Given Instructions" above.
+- The static/js/logic.js file contains all the necessary logic used to complete the tasks mentioned in the "Given Instructions" section above.
 - The static/css/styles.css files contains the styling and legend logic necessary for aethstetics and readability purposes.
 - A sample picture of what the deplpoyed page should look like is found below!